kyamagu/matlab-tcpip/README.md

 function callback.
 Use `TCPClient` to communicate with this process.
 The server runs indefinite.
 Use Ctrl-C to quit the process.

-The function accepts following additional options.
+The function accepts following options.

   * `port` - TCP port to use.
 When the port number is 0, the function picks up any available port in the system.
 Default 0.